cds-hooks/docs/docs/index.md

 * *suggestion card*: provides a specific suggestion for which the EHR renders a button that the user can click to accept.
 Clicking automatically populates the suggested change into the EHR's UI.

 * *app link card*: provides a link to an app (often a SMART app) where the user can supply details, step through a flowchart, or do anything else required to help reach an informed decision.
-When the user has finished, flow returns to the EHR.
-At that point, the **EHR re-triggers the initial CDS hook**.
-The re-triggering may result in different cards, and may also include **decisions** (see below).

-## CDS Decisions

-In addition to cards, a CDS service may also return **decisions** — but only after a user has interacted with the service via an *app link card*.
-Returning a decision allows the the CDS service to communicate the user's choices  to the EHR without displaying an additional card.
-For example, a user might launch a hypertension management app, and upon returning to the EHR's prescription page she expects her new blood pressure prescription to "just be there".
-By returning a decision *instead of a card*, the CDS service achieves this expected behavior. (*Note:* To return a decision after a user interaction, the CDS service must maintain state associated with the request's `hookInstance`;
-when the EHR invokes the hook for a second time with the same `hookInstance`, the service can respond with decisions on as well as cards.)

 ## Try it!

-You can try CDS Hooks in our test harness at **[http://sandbox.cds-hooks.org](http://sandbox.cds-hooks.org)**
+You can try CDS Hooks in our Sandbox at **[http://sandbox.cds-hooks.org](http://sandbox.cds-hooks.org)**